graysonwhite/graysonwhite/README.md

-I'm Grayson, a statistics and data science educator, currently a Visiting Assitant Professor of Statistics at Reed College (starting fall 2025).
+I'm Grayson, a statistics and data science educator, beginning an appointment as a Visiting Assitant Professor of Statistics at Reed College in Fall 2025.
 My graduate education was pursued in the [Finley Lab](https://www.finley-lab.com) at Michigan State University, where I received an MS in Statistics and will complete my PhD in Forestry in 2026.
 Before coming to Michigan State, I received my BA in Mathematics with a concentration in statistics at Reed College.

 My research interests include hierarchical Bayesian modeling, small area estimation, applications of statistics to forestry, and education.